lstott/exchange-aep-profile-integration-postman/README.md

 #### Import: Upload file to Batch for PROFILE data

 Before hitting "Send" for this call you should select the data file by clicking on the "Body" tab, then choose "binary" then clicking "Select Fille".
 This [sample Profiles file](../master/AEP%20loyalty%20profiles.json) can be used if you first download it to your local machine.
+More sample data for this import process can be generated with this [Mockaroo schema - 22f6f910](https://mockaroo.com/22f6f910)

 #### Import: Complete a Batch for PROFILE data